Electa-Git/CbaOPF.jl/README.md

 where ```data``` is a PowerModels(ACDC) dictionary.

-A sample script to run the OPF is given below, which uses an m-file (see test folder) as input:
+A sample script to run the OPF is given below, which uses an m-file (see folder examples) as input:

 ```julia
 import PowerModelsACDC